 After the procedure, the patient should remain at the clinic for 24 hours and wear a compression band on the arms for one week.
 The post-operative period is not annoying, and the patient can resume their normal routine within a week.

 Click on the buttons to see the before-and-after comparison.

 Usually, from the age of 18.
 However, it is always more frequent among patients who have suffered from obesity or lost weight.
 In these cases, it will be performed when the patient has lost all the weight and depending on their psychological condition.

 No. Normally, this procedure is performed with local anesthetic and sedation.

 No. This procedure is performed as an outpatient procedure and after a few hours, the patient can go home.

 It depends on the type of work of the patient: if they do not have to move arms much they can resume their normal routine after a week.
 However, if they do a lot with their arms they should rest for two weeks.

-Of course, there are scars because skin has to be removed but the incisions are made on the inside of the arm, where they are virtually unseen.
-Once the incisions have cured, it is recommended that sheets of silicone and rosehip oil be used and that the patient avoid the Sun, in order to enhance and conceal the appearance of such scars.
+Of course, there are scars because skin has to be removed but the incisions are made on the inside of the arm, where they are practically invisible.
+Once the incisions have cured, it is recommended to use the silicone plasters and horsewhip, as well as to avoid exposure to the sun, in order to enhance and conceal the aspect of the scars.

-Yes, but you will have to protect the scars and protect them from direct exposure to the Sun for the first six months after the procedure.
+Yes, but you will have to protect the scars and prevent them from direct exposure to the sun for the first six months after the procedure.